binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 bundle exec spree install --auto-accept
 ~~~

-Once that finishes, you'll have a working Spree development environment
+Once that finishes, you'll have a working spree development environment
 running on sqlite.
 SQLite is good enough for our purposes here.
 For
-MySQL, you'll have to follow the directions in the Spree guides.
+MySQL, you'll have to follow the directions in the spree guides.

 You can test the store by running `bundle exec rails s` and then
 pointing your browser at <http://localhost:3000/> once it has started up.